• 6 Josephine Bathroom

 Reine Anne de Bretagne Suite

-Anne of Brittany (1477–1514) was Duchess of Brittany in her own right and twice Queen of France through her marriages to Charles VIII and Louis XII.
+Anne of Brittany (1477–1514) was Duchess of Brittany in her own right and twice Queen of France, through her marriages to Charles VIII and Louis XII.

 As duchess, she worked to preserve Brittany’s autonomy amid growing French ambitions to absorb the region.
+This is a room that reveals itself slowly.

 View